schibsted/react-account/README.md

 ### Access restriction check

-In order to check if the logged in user has access to your subscription products, your config should contain your source (i.e. the publisher) and your product ids.
+In order to check if the logged in user has access to your subscription products, your config should contain your source (i.e. the publisher), your product ids and optionally the access-domain (defaults to access.schibsted.digital).

 ```js
 const config = {